 In the future, there will likely be an even higher density of 5 bits per cell, called Penta-Level Cell (or PLC).
 It’s worth noting that having more bits per cell doesn’t always translate to slower speeds.
 An SSD’s performance depends on how the manufacturer optimizes it via the controller and cache.

 But for now, 4-bit QLC is the highest density, and this type of NAND flash memory, at its natural state, does indeed have an issue with write speed — it’s just slow.

 Specifically, in the case of the 860 QVO, the sustained write speed could get as slow as that of a regular hard drive or even slower in some situations.
 That’s where Samsung’s TurboWrite comes into play.

 TurboWrite uses a cache to speed up the writing process.
-The larger the cache, the more amount of data you can write to the SSD can write at a sitting at high-speed.
+The larger the cache, the more data you can write to the SSD at a sitting at high speed.
 And that’s where the 870 QVO is better than its predecessor.
 Its TurboWrite cache is some three times that of the 860 QVO.

 Specifically, the 1 TB version has 42 GB of TurboWrite cache, and higher-capacity versions enjoy up to 78 GB.
 Samsung says, overall, the new SSD has some 13 percent improvement in random speeds, compared to the previous model.

 The question is, why not use even more cache to make the drive perform even better?
 Well, then the SSD will be more expensive.
 It’s the balance of performance and cost.

 Samsung SSD 870 QVO: Hardware specifications

 Similarly low-but-accounted-for endurance rating

 The 870 QVO shares the same 3-year warranty and endurance rating as the 860 QVO.
 Generally, the endurance increases with a drive’s capacity, and similarly, Samsung uses the latter to make up for the mediocrity of the former.
 The 870 QVO’s capacities also start at 1 TB, which is as high as many SSDs’ top capacities.